Alexander Cannon (psychiatrist): Later life

 In 1939, Cannon left London and established the Isle of Man Clinic for Nervous Diseases.
-On the Isle of Man, he was a friend of Captain George Drummond, a Nazi sympathiser who had entertained the Prince of Wales and was interned in his mansion on his island during the war.
+In the Isle of Man, he was a friend of Captain George Drummond, a Nazi sympathiser who had entertained the Prince of Wales and was interned in his mansion on his island during the war.
 Cannon was himself suspected of being a Nazi sympathiser and German spy, his telephone conversations with Drummond were recorded by MI5, and he was forced out of his home.
 However, MI5 concluded that he was a "quack and compulsive liar" rather than a spy.

 In October 1938, he falsely predicted that 1939 would see "the rapid wane of Hitler" and Mussolini.
 By 1941, he was being evicted from his Douglas mansion and was in trouble once again with medical authorities.
 He was brought up on disciplinary charges that in July 1941 he mailed a prison warden certificates attesting to his serious illness and that the man required immediate rest, even though Cannon had not seen him since March 1940.
 His solicitor claimed Cannon had diagnosed the man "hypnotically through a third person."
 The General Medical Council declined to revoke his licence, finding that although the charges were proven, Cannon's actions were not done with the intention to commit fraud but owing to his mistaken belief in his own abilities.

 When the war ended, Cannon began to produce live magic shows using two assistants, Joyce and Rhonda Deronda (born Joyce and Eleanor Robson), who helped with performances.
 One act involved putting Rhonda into a hypnotic trance to diagnose physical and psychological problems, as she glared at the patient.
 Some of his apparently magical techniques were exposed in 1952 by David Norris.

 Cannon was a member of the International Brotherhood of Magicians and The Magic Circle, and was Chairman of the Magicians of Mann.
 He created 'The Enchanted Hall', a small theatre at his home, Laureston Mansion House in Douglas.
 A number of tape recordings made by Cannon are on loan to the Manx Museum and National Trust.

 He also claimed to have invented the lie detector and black light.
-He died in March 1963, on the Isle of Man.
+He died in March 1963, in the Isle of Man.